-The Company will be negotiating new employment agreements with Dr. Stephen Simms and Mr. Michael Abrams retroactive to the beginning of January 2009.
-These new agreements will give a guaranteed minimum annual remuneration (for 2007 and 2008 it was \$215,000 and \$34,400 respectively) and include a minimum annual stock option allocation (previously it was 300,000 and 175,000 respectively).
-The agreements will also address any shortfall in payments from previous years as well as containing future compensatory arrangements whereby the Officers will be entitled to receive certain salary benefits if terminated (without cause).
-The employment agreements will continue to entitle the officers to certain benefits and reimbursement of certain expenses incurred as part of their employment duties.
+The Company is negotiating new employment agreements with Dr. Stephen Simms and Mr. Michael Abrams, effective January 2010.
+The agreements will also address the shortfall in payments from previous years (as of December 31, 2009: \$281,619 and \$13,139 respectively) as well as containing future compensatory arrangements whereby the Officers will be entitled to receive certain salary benefits if terminated (without cause).
+The employment agreements will continue to entitle the officers to certain benefits and reimbursement of expenses incurred as part of their employment duties.